Clothes, Shoes, Textile Recycling

 They accept: Clothes (including Children’s Clothing), Footwear (Shoes, Socks), Accessories (Hats, Belts, Purses, Scarves),

-Locations near you can be found using the drop-box locator on the USAgain homepage.
-They also do recycling drives.
+Locations near you can be found using the drop-box locator on the USAgain homepage linked above.

 Recycling Drives (no drop boxes)